Products keyboard_arrow_down

 Top 5 safety tips you should abide by due to COVID-19:

-1. If you experience any COVID-19 symptoms that you can find here, stay home and follow CDC guidelines for testing and quarantining.
+1. If you experience any COVID-19 symptoms, stay home and follow CDC guidelines for testing and quarantining.

 1. If you do choose to host the festivities at you or a family member’s home, make sure to limit the number of guests and social distance whenever you are able.
-Click here to view the State of Indiana’s COVID-19 Dashboard and Map, which contains county-by-county positivity rates provided by the Indiana State Department of Health.
+View the State of Indiana’s COVID-19 Dashboard and Map, which contains county-by-county positivity rates provided by the Indiana State Department of Health.

 1. Talk to your family and discuss plans for this year’s celebration.
 Maybe 2020 is a year to have a small gathering with your immediate family.